PM Gen. Prayut Is Admitted to the Hospital

 Photo of Prime Minister General Prayut Chan-o-cha at Phramongkutklao Hospital Saturday evening released by government spokesman Anucha Burapachaisri.

-Gen. Prayut developed a swollen right hand, prescribed with antibiotics and ordered to spend a night at the hospital following an inflammatory trigger right hand.
-His physician said he has pseudogout and a high deposit of calcium pyrophosphate dehydrate (CPPD).
+Gen. Prayut developed a swollen right hand, prescribed with antibiotics following an inflammatory trigger right hand.
+Previously it was thought that he has pseudogout and a high deposit of calcium pyrophosphate dehydrate (CPPD).

 The reporters noticed Prayut has a swollen right hand since he visited Nong Bua Lam Phu province on Thursday.
 He said on that day he didn’t know what causes it.